 - Medical Coverage plan (that takes care of your health-related expenses until you receive a Germany Work Permit)

-Processing time for Germany Job Seeker visa takes 4 to 6 weeks, but can takes as long as 12 weeks.
+Processing time for a Germany Job Seeker visa is 4 to 6 weeks, but it can take as long as 12 weeks.

-Which jobs are in great demand in Germany?
-There is a great demand in Germany for occupations like
+Which jobs are in high demand in Germany?
+There is a big lack of employees in these professions:

 - Aged care workers